lsst-sqre/sqr-032/index.rst

 The Nublado test environment
 ----------------------------

-Examples for the LSST Science Platform generally assume access the capabilities of the LSP.
+Examples for the LSST Science Platform generally assume access to the capabilities of the LSP.
 For example, an example notebook for the notebook aspect will assume access to mounted filesystems and data access APIs.
 These example notebooks will also assume that certain software is installed, whether they are command-line tools or Python packages.
 This necessitates that examples for the LSP should be tested on the LSP itself.